liyoumin/personalweb/content/teaching/js/index.md

 You can add a podcast or music to a page by placing the MP3 file in the page's folder or the media library folder and then embedding the audio on your page with the _audio_ shortcode:

-My oaino music is coming out:
+My piano music is coming out:

     {{</* audio src="ambient-piano.mp3" */>}}